bitcoin/bitcoin/CONTRIBUTING.md

 After conceptual agreement on the change, code review can be provided.
-A review begins with `ACK BRANCH_COMMIT`, where `BRANCH_COMMIT` is the top of the PR branch, followed by a description of how the reviewer did the review.
+A review begins with `ACK BRANCH_COMMIT`, where `BRANCH_COMMIT` is the top of the PR branch.
+The ACK statement is followed by a description of how the reviewer did the review.
 The following language is used within pull request comments:

   - "I have tested the code", involving change-specific manual testing in addition to running the unit, functional, or fuzz tests, and in case it is